hanachin/SATySFi-rails/README.md

-# Satysfi::Rails
+# SATySFi::Rails

-Short description and motivation.
+SATySFi template for Rails.

 ## Usage
 How to use my plugin.